 - (A) Roll Hoop bracing may be removable.
-Any non-permanent joint must be either a double-lug joint as shown in figures 2 and 3, or a sleeved butt joint as shown in Figure 4.
+Any non-permanent joint must be either a double-lug joint as shown in Figures 2 and 3, or a sleeved butt joint as shown in Figure 4.
 The threaded fasteners used to secure non-permanent joints are considered critical fasteners and must comply with paragraph 3.7.2.2.
 No spherical rod ends are allowed. - (B) For double-lug joints, each lug must be at least 4.5 mm (0.177 in) thick steel, measure 25 mm (1.0 in) minimum perpendicular to the axis of the bracing and be as short as practical along the axis of the bracing.
-All double-lug joints must include a capping arrangement (figure 2) and/or a doubler (figure 3), fabricated of at least 1.65 mm (0.065 in) steel.
-If a doubler is used, it must extend at least 120 degrees around the frame member.
+All double-lug joints, whether fitted at the top or bottom of the tube, must include a capping arrangement (Figures 2 & 3).
 The pin or bolt must be 10 mm Grade 9.8 (3/8 in.
 Grade 8) minimum.
-The attachment holes in the lugs and in the attached bracing must be a close fit with the pin or bolt. - (C) For sleeved butt joints, the sleeve must have a minimum length of 76 mm (3 inch), 38 mm (1.5 inch) either side of the joint, and be a close-fit around the base tubes.
+The attachment holes in the lugs and in the attached bracing must be a close fit with the pin or bolt.

+(C) For sleeved butt joints, the sleeve must have a minimum length of 76 mm (3 inch), 38 mm (1.5 inch) either side of the joint, and be a close-fit around the base tubes.
 The wall thickness of the sleeve must be at least that of the base tubes.
 The bolts must be 6 mm Grade 9.8 (1/4 inch Grade 8) minimum.
 The holes in the sleeves and tubes must be a close-fit with the bolts.